H0rn0chse/deliveryBot/README.md

 # deliveryBot

-With this bot you can fetch a website and check if a selector meets your expectations.
+This discord bot fetches a website for you and checks whether a selector meets your expectations or not.
+If so it notifies you via the channel where you entered the start command.
 The selector and refresh interval is hardcoded for now but can be adjusted easily.
 The bot accepts multiple users, but only one lookup per user.

 ## Hardcoded details